pytorch/captum/docs/faq.md

 2. Inclusion in Captum - New attribution algorithms that fit the structure of Captum can be considered for contribution to the contrib package of algorithms in Captum.
 We review proposals for new additions to the contrib package on a case-by-case basis and consider factors such as publication history, quantitative and qualitative evaluation, citations, etc.

 We are still working out the logistics of setting these up and will update this with more information once it’s available.

+### ***How can I resolve cudnn RNN backward error for RNN / LSTM network?**
+If your model is set in eval mode you might run into errors, such as `cudnn RNN backward can only be called in training mode`, when you try to perform backward pass on a RNN / LSTM model in a GPU environment.
+CuDNN with RNN / LSTM doesn't support gradient computation in eval mode that's why we need to disable cudnn for RNN in eval mode.
+To resolve the issue you can set`torch.backends.cudnn.enabled` flag to False - `torch.backends.cudnn.enabled=False`